shiftnerd/pandaawardshow.com/README.md

 ### Ben Climer
 🤖 Lead Automation Specialist, Rewst
 Ben designs and fine-tunes MSP workflows that save time, eliminate headaches, and drive real ROI.
-When he’s not automating the world, he’s volunteering with ITDRC to help communities recover from disasters. ⚙️❤️

 > Outside of work, both Abhi and Ben volunteer with the Information Technology Disaster Resource Center (ITDRC), bringing tech rescue to communities in need. 🌍🔧